 Much of the central core of Haworth (see Map 2) enjoys conservation area status dating back to the original designation of the Haworth Conservation Area in 1971 and subsequent extension in 1978.
 Following CBMDC's last review, the current conservation area and associated appraisal (CAA) were approved in January 2007.
 This affords the area substantial statutory protection against adverse development and change.
-This appraisal however is now out of date (NB ten year review is overdue) and as such may become increasingly less effective in guiding development.
+A review of this appraisal is due.
 Core Strategy Policy EN3 (Historic Environment) provides complementary protection to the conservation area, in particular through Clause G.

-The conservation area designation sets a standard of development within the area, monitoring and controlling it, to ensure that proposals within or adjacent are sympathetic to the area's special character, and avoiding the destruction of key features that are essential to fully appreciate its historical and architectural context.
+The designation of the conservation area recognises its historic and architectural importance.
+New development proposals, within or adjacent to it, should be designed to be sympathetic to the area's special character, and avoid the destruction of key features that are essential to fully appreciate its historical and architectural context.